The Heart of a Lion Stops

 It was led by two high-school classmates from Philadelphia guard Bo Kimble who led the NCAA in scoring with 35.3 game and center Hank Gathers who was averaging 29 points and 10.8 rebounds per game.
 (Gathers had led the NCAA in both categories the year before.)

-Despite the tragedy, LMU went on an amazing run in the NCAA tournament.
-Beating:
+Despite the tragedy, a grieving LMU went on an amazing run in the NCAA tournament that took them to the Elite 8.

 Since Gathers death, LMU has had only four winning seasons and has not returned to the NCAA tournament since 1990.